Shi Xie: Family

 In the meantime, after learning of Shi Hui's rebellion, Sun Quan ordered Lü Dai, the Inspector of Guang Province, to lead troops to recapture Jiaozhi Commandery.
-Lü Dai, who was close to Shi Hui's cousin Shi Kuang (士匡; a son of Shi Xie's brother Shi Yi 士壹), sent Shi Kuang to persuade Shi Hui to surrender by promising that he would be spared if he did so.
+Lü Dai, who was close to Shi Hui's cousin Shi Kuang (士匡; a son of Shi Xie's brother Shi Yi [士壹]), sent Shi Kuang to persuade Shi Hui to surrender by promising that he would be spared if he did so.
 Shi Hui and his brothers then opened the gates of Jiaozhi Commandery and surrendered to Lü Dai.
 The following day, Lü Dai lured the Shi brothers into a trap during a banquet, had them arrested and then read out a list of Shi Hui's crimes.
 He then executed all of them and sent their heads to Sun Quan, who was in Wuchang (武昌; present-day Ezhou, Hubei) at the time.

 Shi Xie's brothers, Shi Yi (士壹) and Shi Wei (士䵋), along with their families, were spared from death but reduced to the status of commoners.
 Some years later, Shi Yi and Shi Wei were executed for committing crimes.

 Earlier in the 220s, Shi Xie had sent his eldest son, Shi Xin (士廞), as a hostage to Sun Quan to ensure the Wu emperor of his allegiance towards him.
 Shi Xin thus avoided ending up like Shi Hui and his other brothers, who were executed by Lü Dai in 227.
-Like the rest of the Shi family who survived (e.g. his uncles Shi Yi and Shi Wei 士䵋), he was reduced to the status of a commoner after his brothers' deaths.
-He died of illness some time later and had no son to succeed him.
+Like the rest of the Shi family who survived (e.g. his uncles Shi Yi and Shi Wei [士䵋]), he was reduced to the status of a commoner after his brothers' deaths.
+He died of illness some time later, had no son to succeed him and left his wife a widow.
+An imperial edict granted his wife a monthly stipend of rice and a grant of 400,000 coins.